jimohola/jimohola.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I'm Jimoh Ola — a data scientist with a strong background in machine learning and decision-making systems.
+Hi, I'm Jimoh Fatai — a data scientist with a strong background in machine learning and decision-making systems.
 I love turning raw data into actionable insights and building tools that make a difference.

 🚀 Skilled in Python, Machine Learning, Deep Learning, Data Visualization